Learning the Business

 “There’s just something different about applying your knowledge to a real project,” says Bryant, whose goal was to help TheWMarketplace carve out a niche in e-commerce.
 “It feels so much more rewarding instead of a test at the end of the quarter.”

-The center’s mission — to enhance the Husky Experience and assist local businesses owned by people of color, women, LGBTQ+ people, veterans and others in underserved communities — has been bolstered by a recent philanthropic gift from UW Regent Joanne Harrell and Bruce Harrell, a former Seattle City Council president.
+The center’s mission — to enhance the Husky Experience and assist local businesses owned by people of color, women, LGBTQ+ people, veterans and others in underserved communities — has been bolstered by a recent philanthropic gift from UW Regent Joanne Harrell and Seattle Mayor Bruce Harrell.

 Bryant thinks of the CBDC as her second home on the UW campus: “It’s an amazing center with an amazing mission.”
 An internship her ﬁrst year with the center’s social-media marketing team led to a permanent job there as an administrative assistant.
 Last summer she worked on another CBDC project, analyzing overtime expenses for the Washington State Ferries.